-A significant disadvantage of constraint-based methods is that they do not always result in a directed acyclic graph.
-Another class of models, called score-based methods, learn BNs by optimizing scores such as Akaike information criterion (AIC), Bayes information criterion (BIC), etc. (Tsamardinos et al. 2006, Glover 1989).
+Another class of models, called score-based methods, learn BNs by optimizing scores such as Akaike information criterion (AIC), Bayes information criterion (BIC), and so on (Glover 1989, Tsamardinos et al. 2006).
 In this paper, first, we construct a BIC score-based BN.
-Next, we adopt a group L_2 -regularized (GL_2 -regularized) method to learn a BN model.
-LASSO was first proposed by Tibshirani (1996) as a method that simultaneously performs feature selection and estimation of parameters.
+Next, we adopt a group $L_2$ -regularized ( $GL_2$ -regularized) method to learn a BN model.
+Least absolute shrinkage and selection operator (LASSO) was first proposed by Tibshirani (1996) as a method that simultaneously performs feature selection and parameter estimation.
 We adapt a group version of LASSO to learn a BN model structure for predicting PTSD by using logistic regression to estimate the conditional probability distribution of each node.
 When fitting the model, we use known causal relationships to restrict directed arcs from causes to effects, which helps to improve our structure learning efficiency.
 For instance, we can rule out that PTSD causes a particular ethnicity.
-But, we do not interpret the relationships identified using the resulting model as causal discoveries.
-Besides, the group L_2 penalty is applied to guarantee the consistency of edge selection across multiple imputed datasets.
-Finally, we construct a naïve Bayes BN using only features identified as important from a feature importance study of the GL_2 -regularized and the BIC score-based BNs.
+However, we do not interpret the relationships identified using the resulting model as causal discoveries.
+Besides, the group $L_2$ penalty is applied to guarantee the consistency of edge selection across multiple imputed data sets.
+Finally, we construct a naïve Bayes BN using only features identified as important from a feature importance study of the $GL_2$ -regularized and the BIC score-based BNs.

-We evaluate the prediction accuracies of all three BNs using a dataset obtained from the Corporate Data Warehouse production domains of the VA Informatics and Computing Infrastructure (VINCI), which is a VA Health Services Research & Development (HSR&D) Resource Center that provides researchers with a nationwide view of detailed VA patient medical record data (US Department of Veterans Affairs 2014).
-The dataset consisting of patient-visit records of veterans has many missing values.
+We evaluate the prediction accuracies of all three BNs using a data set obtained from the Corporate Data Warehouse production domains of the VA Informatics and Computing Infrastructure (VINCI), which is a VA Health Services Research & Development (HSR&D) Resource Center that provides researchers with a nation-wide view of detailed VA patient medical record data (U.S. Department of Veterans Affairs 2014).
+The data set consisting of patient-visit records of veterans has many missing values.
 A BN models the joint distribution for all variables in the data set.
-Fitting a BN model with missing data is as challenging as fitting a discriminative model, such as logistic regression, which directly models the conditional distribution of the response given the predictors.
+Fitting a BN model with missing data are as challenging as fitting a discriminative model, such as logistic regression, which directly models the conditional distribution of the response given the predictors.
 In our study, we deal with this issue by imputing missing values using Rubin's multiple imputation method (Rubin 1987).
 However, unlike discriminative models, a BN can easily make predictions even when we have missing predictors in the test set.
 Thus, making predictions from a BN will be more straightforward for the VA, where it is common for patients to have incomplete information.
 Out-of-sample testing shows that all three BN models are substantially better than using only the PC-PTSD-5 test.

 Next, we explore the risk factors for PTSD among veterans.
 One advantage of using a BN model is that we have a transparent model of the linkages between features associated with PTSD.
-First, we identify the key features that directly influence the occurrence of PTSD in veterans using the Markov boundary of PTSD2.
+First, we identify the key features that directly influence the occurrence of PTSD in veterans using the Markov boundary of PTSD.
 Second, we conduct a feature importance analysis to quantify how informative each feature is in predicting PTSD.
 The results from both studies suggest the same seven features important in predicting PTSD for military veterans.